bkane2/timegraph-py/README.md

 tg.enter('e1', 'before', 'e2')
 ```

-The following predicates and arguments are supported.
-Each of these predicates can also be modified with a strictness value for either argument, separated by dashes, indicating whether the relation is strictly before/after (value of 1) or an equality (value of 0).
+Each predicate can be modified with a strictness value for either argument, separated by dashes, indicating whether the relation for that argument is strictly < or > (value of 1) or a "meets" relation (value of 0).
+By default, the strictness is -1, indicating <= or >= depending on the stem.
 For example:

 ```python
 tg.enter('e1', 'before-1', 'e2')
 tg.enter('e1', 'before-1-0', 'e2')
 tg.enter('e1', 'before--1', 'e2')
 ```

+The following basic predicates are supported:

 #### Sequential relations
 ```python